raystack/dagger/docs/docs/guides/create_dagger.md

 $ java -jar dagger-core/build/libs/dagger-core-<dagger-version>-fat.jar ConfigFile=<filepath>
 ```

-#### `Protobuf Data`
+#### `Protobuf Schema`

+- Dagger exclusively supports [protobuf](https://developers.google.com/protocol-buffers) encoded data.
+That is, for a
+source reading from Kafka, Dagger consumes protobuf data from Kafka topics and does the processing.
+For a source reading
+from Parquet Files, dagger uses protobuf schema to parse the Row Group.
+When pushing the results to a sink, Dagger produces
-- Dagger exclusively supports [protobuf](https://developers.google.com/protocol-buffers) encoded data i.e. Dagger consumes protobuf data from Kafka topics, do the processing and produces data in protobuf format to a Kafka topic(when the sink is Kafka).
+data as per the output protobuf schema to a Kafka topic(when the sink is Kafka).
-- So you need to push proto data to a Kafka topic to run a dagger.
-This you can do using any of the Kafka client libraries.
-Follow this [tutorial](https://www.conduktor.io/how-to-produce-and-consume-protobuf-records-in-apache-kafka/) to produce proto data to a Kafka topic.
+- When using Kafka as a source, you can push data to a Kafka topic as per protobuf format using any of the Kafka client
+libraries.
+You can follow this [tutorial](https://www.conduktor.io/how-to-produce-and-consume-protobuf-records-in-apache-kafka/).
-- Also you need to define the [java compiled protobuf schema](https://developers.google.com/protocol-buffers/docs/javatutorial) in the classpath or use our in-house schema registry tool like [Stencil](https://github.com/odpf/stencil) to let dagger know about the data schema.
-Stencil is a event schema registry that provides an abstraction layer for schema handling, schema caching, and dynamic schema updates.
-[These configurations](../reference/configuration.md#schema-registry) needs to be set if you are using stencil for proto schema handling.
+- For all kinds of sources, you need to define the
+[java compiled protobuf schema](https://developers.google.com/protocol-buffers/docs/javatutorial) in the classpath or
+use our in-house schema registry tool like [Stencil](https://github.com/odpf/stencil) to let dagger know about the data
+schema.
+Stencil is an event schema registry that provides an abstraction layer for schema handling, schema caching, and
+dynamic schema updates.
+[These configurations](../reference/configuration.md#schema-registry) needs to be set if you are
+using stencil for proto schema handling.

 #### `Sinks`